 - 29.1.1 Intellectual property (IP) means any result of conceptual or artistic activity that is created by an academic staff member and can be owned by a person.
 This includes all works that can be protected under copyright, patent, trademark, or other equivalent legislation. - 29.1.2 It is recognised that a major purpose of the University is to promote the advancement and dissemination of knowledge.
-The University endorses and encourages the lively engagement of academic staff members in research, scholarship, and professional activities, and shall assist and enhance members' capabilities to pursue these aims, insofar as it is reasonable to do so.

-As an academic community, the University values scholarly activity, including the creation and sharing of ideas.
+The University endorses and encourages the lively engagement of academic staff members in research, scholarship, and professional activities, and shall assist and enhance members' capabilities to pursue these aims, insofar as it is reasonable to do so. - As an academic community, the University values scholarly activity, including the creation and sharing of ideas.
 Ideas are to be shared as widely as possible and do not constitute IP.
 The tangible material or electronic form that ideas take may give rise to issues of ownership.
-It is to these issues of ownership that Article 29 is addressed.

-- 29.1.3 The University encourages academic staff members to make their IP freely accessible to the academic community and to the general public.
+It is to these issues of ownership that Article 29 is addressed. - 29.1.3 The University encourages academic staff members to make their IP freely accessible to the academic community and to the general public.
 The University and the Faculty Association recognize that in specific circumstances it may be in the public interest to limit access. - 29.1.4 No academic staff member shall be required to engage in any research activity the findings of which are prohibited from being published or fully disclosed to the public.
 The term "full disclosure" shall be subject to the limitations imposed by the University's Research Ethics Board. - 29.1.5 In the absence of a written agreement to the contrary, academic staff members are the owners of all intellectual property, and all rights (including copyright, patents, trademarks, and other equivalent rights) to intellectual property, that they create in the course of their employment at the University.
-Except as provided for by Article 30, IP shall not be used or distributed by the University without the express written consent of the members who own it. - 29.1.6 Academic staff members shall have the exclusive authority to decide whether to pursue commercialization of their IP. - 29.1.7 Notwithstanding Article 29.1.5, the University shall have certain prerogatives (namely those specified in Article 29.1.8) over the IP of academic staff members when all of the following conditions are met: - the IP was created by members in the course of carrying out their university duties (as defined in Article 16); - the IP was created by members using facilities or equipment that were deemed specialized as specified in Article 29.1.7.1, at the time the work began, and that were provided by the University (directly or obtained through external funding) without personal cost to the members; - members intend to pursue commercialization of the IP in question. - 29.1.7.1 Deans or equivalent shall establish written, public criteria for determining the facilities and equipment available in their Faculty that shall be deemed "specialized".
-When establishing or revising these criteria, the Dean shall consult in committee with the academic staff members of the Faculty. - 29.1.7.2 The terms "specialized facilities" and "specialized equipment" shall not be construed to include the standard academic resources with which by custom all members are provided.
+Except as provided for by Article 30, IP shall not be used or distributed by the University without the express written consent of the members who own it. - 29.1.6 Academic staff members shall have the exclusive authority to decide whether to pursue commercialization of their IP. - 29.1.7 Notwithstanding Article 29.1.5, the University shall have certain prerogatives (namely those specified in Article 29.1.8) over the IP of academic staff members when all of the following conditions are met: - the IP was created by members in the course of carrying out their university duties (as defined in Article 16); - the IP was created by members using facilities and equipment that were deemed specialized as specified in Article 29.1.7.1, at the time the work began, and that were provided by the University (directly or obtained through external funding), without personal cost to the members; - members intend to pursue commercialization of the IP in question. - 29.1.7.1 Deans shall establish written, public criteria for determining the facilities and equipment available in their Faculty that shall be deemed "specialized".
+When establishing or revising these criteria, the Dean shall consult in committee with the academic staff members of the Faculty as per Article 5.11.